paulhayes/lockkeeper/README.md

 npm install && npm run clean && npm start
 ```

-## TL:DR
+## TL:DR - building runtimes

+On OSX you can run `./buildall` to build binaries of "everything"... maybe...

-Run `npm run pack` to create packages for all platforms
+Run `npm run pack` to create packages for all platforms - these are the files required to run, they are not binary installers.
-or `npm run build`  to build a .dmg file for OSX, and deb files for linux (32 and 64bit).
-or `npm run build:osx` to just build for OSX.

 Builds are created in the `build` directory.
-Runtimes are created in the `dist` directory.
+Runtimes are created in the `../electron-bin` directory.

 ## Packaging your application